Ella Niska

 4-Obediah, 5-Lt William.

-My line is same except my relative was William's older brother another Benjamin.
+My line is same except my relative was William's older brother

-1-Benjamin Albee came from Norwich, England in 1637
+1-Benjamin Albee came from Norwich, England in

-Albee (Allbee, Alby Albie Albeye).
-Chuck
+Edward Albee (Allbee, Alby Albie Albeye).

 Followups: